National Gallery Singapore: Buildings

-The museum is composed of a combination of the Old Supreme Court Building and City Hall, both of which are national monuments and have played significant roles in Singapore's history.
+The museum is composed of a combination of the Former Supreme Court Building and City Hall, both of which are national monuments and have played significant roles in Singapore's history.
 The buildings face the Padang, an open field.
 Through link bridges and a new basement level, the design for the National Gallery integrates the City Hall and former Supreme Court buildings, combining both old and new architecture.

-The Old Supreme Court Building was built on the site of the former Grand Hotel de l'Europe, one of the most palatial hotels in Southeast Asia that was demolished in 1936.
+The Supreme Court was built on the site of the former Grand Hotel de l'Europe, one of the most palatial hotels in Southeast Asia that was demolished in 1936.
 Designed by Frank Dorrington Ward, Chief Architect of the Public Works Department, the former Supreme Court building was built to house Supreme Court offices and courtrooms and was declared open on 3 August 1939.
 This building is the former courthouse of the Supreme Court of Singapore, before it moved into the new building on 20 June 2005.
 The architecture of the former Supreme Court building is in harmony with that of its neighbour, City Hall.
 The general layout of the building exemplifies British colonial architecture, comprising four blocks of offices and courtrooms surrounding a central rotunda with a dome that was originally used to house a circular law library.
 It was to be the last classical building to be built in Singapore.
 United Engineers Ltd was the building contractor.
 The Corinthian and Ionic columns, sculptures and relief panels were the works of Italian artist, Cavaliere Rudolfo Nolli.
 There are the tympanum sculptures and ornamented frieze panels.

 The City Hall building was constructed between 1926 and 1929 and was originally known as the Municipal Building.
 Designed by the British Municipal architects A. Gordon and S. D. Meadows, it was used to house the offices of the Municipal Council, which was responsible for the provision of water, electricity, gas, roads, bridges and street lighting.
 From 1963 to 1991, City Hall came to house offices of several government departments and courtrooms.
 The building was vacated in 2006.
 City Hall has been the focal point of many important events in the history of Singapore.
 It was in the City Hall building that Admiral Lord Louis Mountbatten, on behalf of the Allied forces, accepted the surrender of the Japanese forces on 12 September 1945.

 The building also housed the office of Mr. Lee Kuan Yew, the first prime minister of Singapore.
 Mr. Lee and members of his Cabinet took their Oaths of Allegiance and Oaths of Office on 5 June 1959 in the City Hall Chamber.
 It was gazetted on 14 February 1992 as a national monument.

 The original layout of City Hall is a typical example of neoclassical British architecture.
 The building's interior is modestly proportioned, but its front façade is distinguished by 18 three-storey-high Corinthian columns facing the Padang.